 By Raymond Vrabel, Director, Technical Account Management, Continuum

-Part three of a monthly blog series examining tips on how MSPs can work to break “bad” business habits that they might unknowingly fall into as a result of just wanting to get things done.
+Part three of a monthly blog series examining tips on how MSPs can work to

 In the previous installment of “Breaking Bad,” I discussed how to bring out the best in your employee talent.
 In this month’s blog, I’ll be more specific as to how to encourage your employees (and yourself) to maintain a work/life balance that is realistic and healthy.